 - naturally occurring events such as floods, hail, avalanches, landslides and mudslides

 - water damage as a result of pipes

 Supplementary health insurance includes care not covered by basic insurance.

-The most frequently taken out supplementary insurance policies are:
+The supplementary health insurance policies most frequently taken out are:

 - hospitalisation in a general ward throughout Switzerland

 - dental care

 - alternative treatments, e.g. homeopathy